jiankaiwang/sophia/README.md

             * Write out a frozen model: [pyscript](frameworks/tensorflow/Generate_FrozenModel.py)
             * Manipulation of SavedModel in TF1: [ipynb](frameworks/tensorflow/TF1_Save_Load_Models.ipynb)
         * Data Manipulation
-            * Write data as a tfrecord format
-            * Read data from a tfrecord format
-            * tf.Data API
+            * manipulating the `tfrecord` format: [ipynb](frameworks/tensorflow/tf1_manipulating_tfrecords.ipynb)
-        * Higher-Order API
+            * `tf.Data` API
         * Tensorflow Estimators (`tf.estimator`)
-                * a quickstart to `Estimators API`: [ipynb](frameworks/tensorflow/tf_estimator_example.ipynb)
+            * a numeric example of `Estimators` APIs: [ipynb](frameworks/tensorflow/tf_estimator_example.ipynb)
+            * an image example of `Estimator` APIs with serving example: [ipynb](frameworks/tensorflow/TensorflowServing_ImageExample.ipynb)
         * Tensorflow Keras (`tf.keras`)
+            > The `TF1.Keras` APIs are similar to the official Keras APIs.
+However, there are some improvements in `TF1.keras`, e.g. for distributed training, etc. This section provides no more document or you can refer to `jiankaiwang/distributed_training` (https://github.com/jiankaiwang/distributed_training) :link: and an updated version `TF2.keras` ([Tensorflow 2.x](frameworks/tensorflow2)).
         * Tensorboard: a visualization tool designed to monitor progesses
             * Basis: [ipynb](frameworks/tensorflow/Tensorboard.ipynb)
             * CNN Example: [ipynb](frameworks/tensorflow/CNN_Tensorboard.ipynb)
         * Transferring Learning / Retraining / TFHub.dev
             * a simple example to do a word embedding task: [ipynb](frameworks/tensorflow/tfhub_quickstart.ipynb)
             * image retraining example based on pretrained models: [ipynb](frameworks/tensorflow/tfhub_image_classification.ipynb)
+        * `Tensorflow.js`:
-        * `Tensorflow.js`: We provide you with more details about lower level API to machine learning or deep learning tasks.
-This tutorial had been moved to a new repository [jiankaiwang/mljs](https://github.com/jiankaiwang/mljs).
+            > We provide you with more details about lower level API to machine learning or deep learning tasks.
+This tutorial had been moved to a new repository [jiankaiwang/mljs](https://github.com/jiankaiwang/mljs). :link:
-        * Distributed architecture: Distributed architecture helps engineers or scientists to scale up the serving capability or to speed up the training process.
+        * Distributed architecture:
+            > Distributed architecture helps engineers or scientists to scale up the serving capability or to speed up the training process.
 Now it is easy to deploy a scalable serving architecture via `Tensorflow Serving`.
 Here we put an emphasis on how to speed up the training process.
-We have transferred the whole content to a new repository, `jiankaiwang/distributed_training` (https://github.com/jiankaiwang/distributed_training).
+We have transferred the whole content to a new repository, `jiankaiwang/distributed_training` (https://github.com/jiankaiwang/distributed_training). :link:
         * Tensorflow Lite
             * API introduction and convertion: [ipynb](frameworks/tensorflow/TensorflowLite_API.ipynb)
             * Advanced convertion and network editing via shell commands: [ipynb](frameworks/tensorflow/TensorflowLite_CommandLine.ipynb)